 Joint Auto Loan

 With a joint auto loan, more than one person is responsible for repaying the lender the debt for the vehicle.
 For example, you and a spouse or parent may both be listed on a joint auto loan.
 If the debt goes unpaid, both parties will be responsible for the consequences.
 The auto loan in no way reflects ownership of the actual vehicle, however.

-Joint ownership is determined by the names on the title for the vehicle.
+Joint ownership is determined by the names on the title for the vehicle, and two names can be on the car registration.
 When you purchase a vehicle from a dealer, the parties wishing to be on the title should be present to sign the title.
 The title is then filed with the Department of Motor Vehicles for the state where the owners live, and only those parties listed on the title have a claim to ownership of the vehicle by law.
 Often, a lender will be listed on the title if the debt is not yet paid, since the lender has a lien on the vehicle while the debt is outstanding.

 Car Title Verification